We Analyzed Every Second of the New Game of Thrones Season 7 Trailer

 0:30: Daenerys ponders a war map of Westeros at what is presumably Dragonstone.

-0:33: Troops arrive on beach with some distinct similarities to the one Stannis and Melisandre burned all those people on back in season two.
+0:33: Troops arrive on a beach with some distinct similarities to the one Stannis and Melisandre burned all those people on back in season two.

 0:34: Arya all decked out in Northern gear with her trusty sword Needle on her hip.